cryshado/ton-share-smc/README.md

 ![How to use](img/use.png)

-The smart contract also has a get method `get_holders` to get a list of shareholders.
-You can call it with `get_holders.py` for example.
+The smart contract also has the `get_holders` get-method, which can be used to get  a list of shareholders.
+You can call it with `get_holders.py`for example.
 For more information, run `get_holders.py --help`.

 ### Usefully information